Here’s how you Control-Alt-Delete on a Mac

 - If you see a process that’s taking up too many resources, select it and press the “X” button in the toolbar to quit it.

 With CleanMyMac X, you can easily handle heavy consumers.
-It’s Optimization feature will identify hung applications and show you apps that are consuming lots of resources.
+Its Optimization module will identify hung applications and show you apps that are consuming lots of resources.
 CleanMyMac X is notarized by Apple, which proves it’s safe for your Mac.

 - Download the free edition of CleanMyMac X and install it.